 Publishers: Integrate The Print Feature

 If you own a website or blog, you’ll do your visitors a great favor by adding the joliprint button.
-To do that, go to the “Get the button” page and follow the instructions.
+To do that, go to the “” page and follow the instructions.

 The first step is to decide the type of your site.